 Floating a plank floor

 Floating a wood floor means laying the planks over the subfloor and fixing them to one another rather than to the sub-floor beneath.
 This method is only suitable for our engineered wood floors (Strata and Essentials boards) that are to be installed over a structural subfloor.

 A floated wood floor must be fitted over a suitable underlay.
 Unless you need a sound reducing solution, or have electric underfloor heating, we recommend using a fibreboard underlay which does not compress over time and offers excellent support to the joints between the planks.

-To do this, first lay fibreboard underlay over the subfloor.
-Then fit the acclimatised boards together over this, gluing the tongue & groove joints with Bonakemi Glueclic and using a rubber mallet with an offcut of the flooring as a knocking block to protect the tongues as you knock the boards together.
+To fix the wood floor, fit the acclimatised boards together over the underlay, gluing the tongue & groove joints with our Lecol PVA adhesive and knocking the boards together using a rubber mallet and an offcut of the flooring to protect the tongues.
 Follow the manufacturer’s instructions for the application of the adhesive.

 Do this with a Portanailer gun that clamps boards together at the right tension and protects the tongue from damage as it nails.
 These are available from Broadleaf showrooms and good tool hire stores.
 If you are fixing planks to a timber subfloor which is less than 25mm thick, and has services or concrete beneath, you will need to use 38mm portanails to avoid exceeding the depth of the subfloor and possibly damaging pipes or wires.
 Otherwise use standard 50mm portanails.